avolitty/avolitty-reader/README.md

 ./avolitty-reader non-existent
 # Error opening file "non-existent".
 ```

+The first command line argument value `file` is the file name to read.

 The exact size of bytes traversed from the offset is defined in the variable `e` while including skipped bytes.